Kenpali Code Specification

 Property Access

 A single property can be extracted from an object by putting the property name after a dot.
-This parses to an indexing expression.
+This parses to an index expression.

 Property access can be chained, and associates left to right.